laidlaw42/BAM_scripts/README.md

 ## Overview

-These Python script interacts with the NSW Bionet API to retrieve datasets related to vegetation classifications.
-It specifically targets PCT Definition, Growth Form Group, and PCT Benchmarks entity sets from [BioNet](https://data.bionet.nsw.gov.au/biosvcapp/odata) with changes and updates to come.
+These scripts interact with the NSW Bionet API to retrieve datasets related to vegetation classifications.
+They specifically target PCT Definition, Growth Form Group, and PCT Benchmarks entity sets from [BioNet](https://data.bionet.nsw.gov.au/biosvcapp/odata) with changes and updates to come.

 ## Functionality